 Derivation cohort (Sweden)

-The derivation cohort was obtained from patients recorded in the SHAR 2008-2015.
-The starting point was chosen because registration of ASA class and body mass index (BMI) in the SHAR was initiated in 2008, and we had no access to data from the national patient register (NPR) after 2015.
-Data linkage was achieved by using personal identity numbers that are assigned to all Swedish residents at birth or immigration.23,24 The diagnosis underlying the index THA procedure (categorized into primary osteoarthritis, secondary osteoarthritis, sequelae after childhood hip disease, avascular necrosis of the femoral head [AVN] and inflammatory joint disease), type of fixation (cemented or uncemented stem and cup respectively), age at index surgery, sex, BMI, ASA class, type of hospital, and year of surgery, were obtained from the SHAR.
-Data on comorbidities for one year prior to index surgery were obtained from the NPR where diagnoses based on in- and outpatient episodes in all private and public hospitals are coded according to the ICD-10 together with admission and discharge dates.
-Data on marital status and the educational level of patients was obtained from the longitudinal integration database for health insurance and labor market studies (LISA) from Statistics Sweden.
+The derivation cohort was obtained from patients recorded in the SHAR 2008-2015, with the choice of 2008 as the starting year because registration of ASA class and body mass index (BMI) in the SHAR was initiated then.
+Deterministic data linkage was achieved by using personal identity numbers that are assigned to all Swedish residents at birth or immigration.23,24 The diagnosis underlying the index THA procedure (categorized into primary osteoarthritis, secondary osteoarthritis, sequelae after childhood hip disease, avascular necrosis of the femoral head [AVN] and inflammatory joint disease), type of THA fixation (cemented or uncemented stem and cup, respectively), age at index surgery, sex, BMI, ASA class, type of hospital, and year of surgery, were obtained from the SHAR.
+Data on comorbidities for one year prior to index surgery were obtained from the national patient register (NPR) where diagnoses based on in- and outpatient episodes in all private and public hospitals are coded according to the ICD-10 together with admission and discharge dates.
+Data on marital status and the educational level of patients was obtained from the longitudinal integration database for health insurance and labour market studies (LISA) from Statistics Sweden.
 The SHAR has completeness of 96-98 % and 100 % coverage,25 the LISA has coverage of 98 % with 85 % accuracy, and completeness for the NPR is above 99 % and the positive predictive value is 85-95 %.26 Death dates were linked from the national population register.
 Only the last operated hip was considered for patients with bilateral THA.27 Patients with missing information on, or an ASA class of IV and above, were excluded, as were patients with missing information on BMI or a measurement above 50.
 Patients with missing information on educational levels or the type of hospital performing index surgery were also excluded.

 External validation cohort (Denmark)

+Danish THA patients were operated from 2016 until the last of September 2018, and this period was chosen due to availability of data and thus follows after the period used for model derivation in Sweden.

 TODO: ADD INFO!

 Definitions of comorbidity and outcomes

 The Charlson and Elixhauser comorbidity indices are based on the presence of ICD-10 codes grouped into 17 and 31 categories each.28 Diagnostic categories from those indices were combined to define 21 categories of comorbidity that were chosen in order to be easily identifiable in a clinical setting (Tab.
 1).
 Some of the combined comorbidities were observed for less than 10 patients with or without PJI, and these diagnoses were not considered as potential predictors to reduce the risk of overfitting to spurious events.
-PJI was defined by the occurrence of relevant ICD-10 or procedural NOMESCO-codes recorded in the NPR within 90 days (Tab.
-2), or if the patient was reported to SHAR as re-operated due to infection within the same time frame.
+PJI was defined by the occurrence of relevant ICD-10 or procedural Nordic Medico-Statistical Committee (NOMESCO)-codes recorded in the NPR within 90 days (Tab.
+2), or if the patient was reported to SHAR or the DHR as re-operated due to infection within the same time frame.

 Model development

-Model development was performed by bootstrap ranking and a logistic least absolute shrinkage and selection operator (LASSO).29–31 Age was normalized prior to modeling, and the estimated coefficients thus indicated variable importance on the same scale as categorical variables.
+Model development was performed by bootstrap ranking and a logistic least absolute shrinkage and selection operator (LASSO).29–31 Age was normalized prior to modelling, and the estimated coefficients thus indicated variable importance on the same scale as categorical variables.
 BMI was divided into four categories based on the six intervals proposed by the World Health Organization (WHO; <25: under- or normal weight, 25-29.9: overweight, 30-34.9: class I obesity, ≥35: class II-III obesity).